SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/microservice-java.md

 #### Run the Docker container

 The Docker image is built and added to the local Docker repository during the [Maven build](#build-the-microservice-application).
-As you have learned in our Hello world! tutorial, you can [run the Docker container](/microservice-sdk/java/#run-the-docker-container) locally.
+As you have learned in our [Hello world tutorial](/microservice-sdk/java/#java-microservice), you can [run the Docker container](/microservice-sdk/java/#run-the-docker-container) locally.
 Note that in this case the isolation was changed to `PER_TENANT`.
 You can also use your Docker image name and tag to run it as follows: